How to Write a Song and Produce Music: A Step-by-Step Guide

 🛤️ Step 5: Finish the entire song arrangement first

-Most people think they need to get the song "sounding good" before they can start thinking about the arrangement.
+Most people think they need to get the song "sounding good" before they can really start singing or thinking about the arrangement.

 That's wrong and will hurt you as a songwriter/producer in the future.